cowwoc/jace/readme.txt

 Building Jace
 -------------

-1) Create a system-wide environment variable called %JACE_HOME% that denotes Jace's installastion directory
+1) Create a system-wide environment variable called %JACE_HOME% that denotes Jace's installation directory
-2) Create a system-wide environment variable called %JAVA32_HOME% that denotes the installation directory of the 32-bit JDK
+2) Create a system-wide environment variable called %JAVA_HOME% that denotes the installation directory of the Java Development Kit
-3) Create a system-wide environment variable called %JAVA64_HOME% that denotes the installation directory of the 64-bit JDK
-4) Open %JACE_HOME%/core/cpp/windows/msvc/jace.sln
+3) Open %JACE_HOME%/core/cpp/windows/msvc/jace.sln
-5) Set the solution platform to "i386" for 32-bit mode or "amd64" for 64-bit mode
+4) Set the solution platform to "i386" for 32-bit mode or "amd64" for 64-bit mode
-6) Build the solution to generate the Jace binary files
+5) Build the solution to generate the Jace binary files
-7) Run "ant" in %JACE_HOME% to generate the Jace header files
+6) Run "ant" in %JACE_HOME% to generate the Jace header files
-8) You're done
+7) You're done